nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Fadli’s account of the operation on 2 August 2016 to lure out his supplier

-23     Mr Fadli had been arrested with drug paraphernalia earlier at Toa Payoh that day as he was heading home to his after dropping his children off to school[\[note: 33\]](#Ftn_33).
+23     Mr Fadli had been arrested with drug paraphernalia earlier at Toa Payoh that day as he was heading home to his after dropping his children off to school[^33].
 He had admitted to consuming drugs, and Mr Shahidin’s number had been listed in his seized mobile phone, under the appellation _‘Din Bomb’_.
-Mr Fadli had been using his phone at the time of his arrest[\[note: 34\]](#Ftn_34), which had aroused interest in the mobile device among the arresting officers.
+Mr Fadli had been using his phone at the time of his arrest[^34], which had aroused interest in the mobile device among the arresting officers.
 He had then been asked to co-operate in an operation against his supplier by way of a staged purchase of a quantity of methamphetamine.
-Mr Fadli could not remember the name of the officer he was required to work with in this enterprise, but recalled that he was heavy-set, bearded, and had Malay features, which were attributes consistent with the appearance of PW5 Sgt Norjansher Shah Misnan[\[note: 35\]](#Ftn_35).
+Mr Fadli could not remember the name of the officer he was required to work with in this enterprise, but recalled that he was heavy-set, bearded, and had Malay features, which were attributes consistent with the appearance of PW5 Sgt Norjansher Shah Misnan[^35].

 ### Evidence of CNB Sgt Norjansher

 24     Mr Muhammad Norjansher Shah Bin Misnan, a six-year veteran of the Central Narcotics Bureau, had recorded Fadli’s statement at the Tanglin CNB premises, after his arrest.
 The recording session commenced after Mr Fadli’s urine test results were known.
 Both men were seated during the process, and Mr Fadli had reportedly been forthright in disclosing his drug activities.
-He had stated when he had last smoked _Ice_ and where he obtained the _Ice_ from[\[note: 36\]](#Ftn_36), which prompted Sgt Norjansher to formulate a plan lure out Mr Fadli’s supplier[\[note: 37\]](#Ftn_37):
+He had stated when he had last smoked _Ice_ and where he obtained the _Ice_ from[^36], which prompted Sgt Norjansher to formulate a plan lure out Mr Fadli’s supplier[^37]:

 QSo where did Mr Fadli say he got the Ice from?